Ayeyawady United F.C.

 Ayeyawady United Football Club (ဧရာဝတီယူနိုက်တက် ဘောလုံးအသင်း) is a Burmese professional football club based in Pathein, Ayeyawady.
 The club was a founding member of the Myanmar National League (MNL) in 2009.
 The club finished tied at the last place in the inaugural cup competition, the MNL Cup 2009.
 The owners of former Delta United took over the club.
 Currently, a total of 26 entrepreneurs from Ayeyawady Region are running the club.

 In 2011, Delta United was renamed as Ayeyawady United.
 The club was formerly owned by a tycoon Zaw Zaw.

+The team signed Win Naing Tun, a footballer who was a Super-sub for the Myanmar national football team at the 2019 SEA Games for the 2020 season.